Code-Institute-Submissions/lucywoodman-stats-bot_JuneResub/README.md

 - Docs for setting up MongoDB with Heroku https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/
 - Blog post on errors and exceptions https://www.programiz.com/python-programming/exceptions
 - Handy StackOverflow post to catch exceptions and see more info https://stackoverflow.com/questions/9823936/python-how-do-i-know-what-type-of-exception-occurred

+*Go back to the [top](#table-of-contents)*

+---

+# Acknowledgements

+I would like to take the opportunity to thank:

+- My family, friends and colleagues for their advice, support and help with testing.
+- My mentor for their feedback, advice and support.

+*Go back to the [top](#table-of-contents)*